lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 encapsulated in a L2 frame that requires an L2 ACK) or it MAY be triggered from an upper layer.

-For downlink transmission of a SCHC fragmented packet in ACK-Always mode, the SCHC fragment receiver MAY support timer-based ACKretransmission.
-In this mechanism, the SCHC fragment receiver initializes and starts a timer (the Inactivity Timer is used) after the transmission of an ACK, except when the ACK is sent in response to the last SCHC fragment of a packet (All-1 fragment).
-In the latter case, the SCHC fragment receiver does not start a timer after transmission of the ACK.
+For downlink transmission of a SCHC fragmented packet in ACK-Always mode, the SCHC fragment receiver MAY support timer-based SCHC ACK retransmission.
+In this mechanism, the SCHC fragment receiver initializes and starts a timer (the Inactivity Timer is used) after the transmission of an SCHC ACK, except when the SCHC ACK is sent in response to the last SCHC fragment of a packet (All-1 fragment).
+In the latter case, the SCHC fragment receiver does not start a timer after transmission of the SCHC ACK.

-If, after transmission of an ACK that is not an All-1 fragment, and before expiration of the corresponding Inactivity timer, the SCHC fragment receiver receives a SCHC fragment that belongs to the current window (e.g. a missing SCHC fragment from the current window) or to the next window, the Inactivity timer for the ACK is stopped.
-However, if the Inactivity timer expires, the ACK is resent and the Inactivity timer is reinitialized and restarted.
+If, after transmission of an SCHC ACK that is not an All-1 fragment, and before expiration of the corresponding Inactivity timer, the SCHC fragment receiver receives a SCHC fragment that belongs to the current window (e.g. a missing SCHC fragment from the current window) or to the next window, the Inactivity timer for the SCHC ACK is stopped.
+However, if the Inactivity timer expires, the SCHC ACK is resent and the Inactivity timer is reinitialized and restarted.

-The default initial value for the Inactivity timer, as well as the maximum number of retries for a specific ACK, denoted MAX_ACK_RETRIES, are not defined in this document, and need to be defined in other documents (e.g. technology-specific profiles).
+The default initial value for the Inactivity timer, as well as the maximum number of retries for a specific SCHC ACK, denoted MAX_ACK_RETRIES, are not defined in this document, and need to be defined in other documents (e.g. technology-specific profiles).
 The initial value of the Inactivity timer is expected to be greater than that of the Retransmission timer, in order to make sure that a (buffered) SCHC fragment to be retransmitted can find an opportunity for that transmission.

 When the SCHC fragment sender transmits the All-1 fragment, it starts its Retransmission Timer with a large timeout value (e.g. several times that of the initial Inactivity timer).
-If an ACK is received before expiration of this timer, the SCHC fragment sender retransmits any lost SCHC fragments reported by the ACK, or if the ACK confirms successful reception of all SCHC fragments of the last window, the transmission of the SCHC fragmented packet is considered complete.
-If the timer expires, and no ACK has been received since the start of the timer, the SCHC fragment sender assumes that the All-1 fragment has been successfully received (and possibly, the last ACK has been lost: this mechanism assumes that the retransmission timer for the All-1 fragment is long enough to allow several ACK retries if the All-1 fragment has not been received by the SCHC fragment receiver, and it also assumes that it is unlikely that several ACKs become all lost).
+If an SCHC ACK is received before expiration of this timer, the SCHC fragment sender retransmits any lost SCHC fragments reported by the SCHC ACK, or if the SCHC ACK confirms successful reception of all SCHC fragments of the last window, the transmission of the SCHC fragmented packet is considered complete.
+If the timer expires, and no ACK has been received since the start of the timer, the SCHC fragment sender assumes that the All-1 fragment has been successfully received (and possibly, the last SCHC ACK has been lost: this mechanism assumes that the retransmission timer for the All-1 fragment is long enough to allow several SCHC ACK retries if the All-1 fragment has not been received by the SCHC fragment receiver, and it also assumes that it is unlikely that several ACKs become all lost).

 # Padding management {#Padding}